ossf/wg-securing-software-repos/proposals/code-signing-for-homebrew.md

 For source artifacts hosted on other services (or that are signed with a non-GitHub-Actions identity), the second option allows the formula to explicitly specify the signature's URL and associated identity.

 For formulae with verifiable source artifacts, the signed bottle attestation described above can be extended to include the verified source signature, resulting in a countersignature.
 This countersignature can be verified by `brew` (through a Sigstore client) using the same basic client-side signature verification process described in the task above, making this a progressive enhancement to "bottle-only" signatures.

+## Compatibility considerations

+### macOS executable code signing

+Because this proposal only concerns bottles and not their contents, it should have no effect on Homebrew's current use or any future uses of "ad-hoc" executable signatures (which are produced not for authenticity, but because macOS on Apple Silicon requires all executables to be signed).